HydroLock/CV-Snake-Game/README.md

 - 🎥 Real-time webcam-based control
 - ✋ Hand tracking using MediaPipe
 - ↔️ Swipe-based directional controls
-- ⚡ Pinch gesture activates a temporary speed boost
+- ⚡ By making a fist, a temporary speed boost is activated
 - 🧵 Multi-threaded architecture for smoother gameplay
 - 🎮 Classic Snake gameplay rendered using Pygame
 - 📹 Live webcam preview with hand landmarks and gesture feedback